henakandaya

 The anaconda is now a cultural icon — monster movies, rap songs, Discovery Channel specials.
 The word conjures pure primal fear: a snake large enough to swallow a human.

-The irony is complete: a Sinhala word meaning 'lightning-trunk' now names the slowest, most patient predator in the Amazon.
-The anaconda doesn't strike like lightning.
+The irony is complete: a name possibly meaning 'lightning-trunk' now belongs to the slowest, most patient predator in the Amazon.
+The anaconda does not strike like lightning.
 It squeezes, slowly.
 The word and the snake have nothing in common except a name that traveled farther than either ever could.

 Explore more words